 Closing the Skills Gap

 We hear a lot these days about how employers, particularly in math and science-based industries, simply aren’t able to find the talent they need.
 Some employers try to sidestep this issue by training employees once they come onboard to mitigate a skills shortage, but Boeing is taking this a step further by instead working to prepare students while they’re still in school.
+Download free report on Bridging the Skills Gap.

 It’s been difficult for Boeing to find the talent they need, particularly when it comes to entry-level positions, so rather than implementing a rigorous training program once they bring someone on board, Boeing is instead working with students before graduation, with the ultimate goal of recruiting them once they do finish school.